cheeaun/cheeaun.com/src/blog/_posts/2018-04-24-building-exploretrees-sg.md

 ![Tippecanoe running in the Terminal, converting geojson to vector tiles by dropping features](../images/screenshots/software/tippecanoe-terminal-geojson-vector-tiles-drop-features@2x.png)

 At lower zoom levels, Tippecanoe will drop or coalesce a fraction of features (data points) by setting some limits on the number of features and tile sizes.
-It's almost the same concept as clustering but with *more* control and the "clusters" are *much* smaller and more geographically detailed.
+It's almost like the same concept as clustering but with *more* control and the "clusters" are *much* smaller and more geographically detailed.

 As how Tippecanoe described its intent: